cncf/toc/process/project_proposals.md

    * The TOC may agree that the project does not (yet) meet the [Incubation requirements](https://github.com/cncf/toc/blob/main/process/graduation_criteria.md#incubation-stage) and give feedback on why this is the case.
 If the project is not already in the CNCF, the TOC may suggest that project apply for Sandbox instead.
    * If a TOC Incubation Sponsor has not stepped forward within two months after the proposal PR is submitted, projects may request that their project proposal is discussed at a forthcoming TOC meeting by adding it to the [Working Doc](https://docs.google.com/document/d/1jpoKT12jf2jTf-2EJSAl4iTdA7Aoj_uiI19qIaECNFc/edit).
 The outcome of this is discussion is either that a sponsor steps forward, or that the TOC votes to admit the project to Sandbox, or the proposal is rejected (projects may reapply after six months).
 If, even after all those steps, a sponsor does not step forward, the proposal is rejected.
    * DD will usually involve a presentation to a TAG, but an interested TAG is welcome to schedule a project presentation at any time.
 TAGs can discuss their recommendations or concerns about a project with their TOC liaison(s) if there isn't already a TOC Incubation Sponsor in place.
    * Although it is not necessary, projects are allowed to informally reach out to TOC members for advice, including asking about potential sponsorship.
-TOC members should keep each other informed about these approaches so that we can avoid falling prey to "lobbying".
+TOC members should keep each other informed about these approaches so that we can avoid falling prey to "lobbying" (directly contacting a TOC member to volunteer or manage an action or issue).
 There is a fine line between a project asking for help to make a successful application, and a project shopping around looking to pressurize a TOC member into sponsorship.

-*TOC Incubation Sponsor*
+. *TOC Incubation Sponsor*
    * TOC Incubation Sponsor is responsible for driving the process, and co-ordinating with TAGs for review and input as they see fit.
    * TOC Incubation Sponsor is a point of contact for the project throughout the process.
    * TOC members may not sponsor a project for which they have a clear conflict of interest (for example, originating primarily from their organization).
 This doesn't mean that they can't have any involvement at all - for example, contributing pull requests, or being an end user of that project, can signal a healthy interest in and knowledge of a worthwhile project.